 A Targeted Approach: Materials for the UK Curriculum

 We are working with teachers to develop and introduce this rich curriculum content.
-Alan Parkinson, President Elect of the Geographical Association and one of the UK’s first climate change teachers (accredited through the UN Climate Change Teacher Academy), has prepared geography materials on South Georgia for UK secondary schools which are now available to download.
+Alan Parkinson, President Elect of the Geographical Association and one of the UK’s first climate change teachers (accredited through the UN Climate Change Teacher Academy), has prepared geography materials and lesson plans about South Georgia for UK secondary schools which are now available to download.
 We are also working with primary teacher Dawn Clements on a pack for Key Stages 1 and 2.

 There can be little doubt that South Georgia is a powerful global example of how humankind can move from natural exploitation on a monumental scale to long-term environmental stewardship and care.
 The development of these education materials will help us tell this important story among a new audience, inspiring a new generation of environmental ambassadors.
 These materials are also about the future.
 Through highly relevant case studies, pupils will understand more about complex global environmental issues and begin to see ways in which they can play their part in addressing these.

 Thank you to the DC Thomson Charitable Trust and the William S. Phillips Trust for helping to fund the production of these educational materials.